nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

     Use the script `extract_frames.py` available in the LipForensics repository to extract frames from the videos.
 This script will save each frame as a .png file.

 2. **Detect 68 Landmarks of the Frames**:
     After extracting the frames, use [face-alignment](https://github.com/1adrianb/face-alignment) to detect the landmarks for each frame.
-An additional script, `detect68landmarks/detect_videos`, can be used to save all the frame landmarks in .npy files.
+I adapted the detect script for landmarks detection, it can be found in `detect68landmarks/detect_videos`, made to save all image landmarks in a .npy file as needed.

 3. **Execute the Script to Crop the Mouths**:
     Use the script `preprocessing/extract_mouths.py` available in the LipForensics repository.
 This script will crop the mouth regions from the frames based on the detected landmarks.